asenneff/manager/README.md

 *You need to be able to tell me when I am being an idiot.*  That’s the only way this organization is going to work.
 I don’t always know the right answer and sometimes I make poor, sub optimized or just unwise decisions that frustrate you.
 It may be that it’s my *lack*  of decisions that is frustrating you.
-I assure you, I am not doing this on purpose, in all likelihood I just don’t realize how my behavior is impacting the organization.
-Many times, the only way I will know is if you tell me I am being an idiot.
+I assure you, I am not doing this on purpose.
+In all likelihood I just don’t realize how my behavior is impacting the organization.
+Many times, the only way I will know that is if you tell me I am being an idiot.
 For the health and effectiveness of the entire operation, you need to be willing to talk to me about the hard things, regularly.
 There are never going to be any bonus points awarded for agreeing with me, neither will there be any demerits for voicing your concerns.
 I promise you I want to hear what is on your mind, that's part of the deal.
 I won’t always agree or take action, but I will promise I will not shoot the messenger.
 Be brave and tell me when I am not living up to your expectations.
 Sometimes in order to tease out those things, I will ask you to bring a list of things to our one on one that you wish I did better.